Taylor Swift takes the stand: 'I felt him grab onto my bare ass cheek'

 The 27-year-old said the alleged incident was "a very shocking thing that never happened to me before."

+The "Bad Blood" singer also said security guard Greg Dent saw Mueller "lift my skirt" and grab her but that it was it was impossible for anyone to see Mueller's hand beneath her skirt and on her buttock because they were posing for the photo with their backs to a wall.
+She said that someone would have had to have been underneath her to see the actual groping "and we didn't have anyone positioned there."

+Mueller testified Wednesday that the photo taken before the concert was "weird and awkward," but he insisted that he touched Swift in the ribs, not in the rear.
+Mueller testified his hand was touching Swift's skirt after he put his arm around her and their arms got crossed: "My hand was at rib-cage level and apparently it went down."

 Swift's mother Andrea Swift testified through tears on Wednesday that she didn't advise her daughter to contact police.
-She said she didn't want the incident to "define her (Taylor's) life."
+She said she didn't want the incident to "define [Taylor's] life."

 Mueller sued Swift and others on her team, claiming they cost him his job and is seeking up to $3 million in damages.
 Swift countersued, alleging sexual assault, and is asking for a symbolic $1 judgment.